cmp-202/ssh2shell/README.md

 * .emit("eventName", function, parms,... ).
 Raises the event based on the name in the first string and takes input parameters based on the handler function definition.

+* .pipe(destination) binds a writable stream to the output of the read stream but only after the connection is established.

+* .unpipe(destination) removes piped streams but can only be called after a connection has been made.

 *Variables*
 * .sshObj is the host object as defined above along with some instance variables.